alex000kim/slack-gpt-bot/README.md

 # Slack GPT Bot
 This repository contains a Python-based Slack GPT Bot that uses OpenAI's GPT model to answer users' questions.
 Additionally, the bot can extract content from URLs provided in the user's message and take into account their content in its response.

-## Features
-- Extract URLs from user messages
-- Scrape webpage content from URLs
-- Integrate with OpenAI's GPT-4 to answer questions
-- Maintain conversation context in a threaded format
-- Socket mode integration with Slack
-## Dependencies
-- Python 3.6 or later
-- beautifulsoup4
-- slack-bolt
-- slack-sdk
-- openai
-- requests

-See `requirements.txt`.

 ## Installation
 1. Clone this repository: